Travel and Hotel Wellbeing

 - Complying with track and trace – all shops, businesses and transport companies are obliged to keep passengers’ contact information (where provided) for up to 4 weeks for tracking and tracing purposes.

-Current information on what is expected from you in Palma Airport and what measures they are taking to ensure your safety can be found here.
+Current information on what is expected from you when travelling through airports and what measures they are taking to ensure your safety can be found here for Spain and here for Jersey.
 These measures include:

 WELLBEING MEASURES ACROSS ACCOMMODATION